 Let us break down both options clearly to help you decide confidently.

-In-house billing means your practice builds and manages its own billing department.
-Instead of relying on an outside company, you hire billing specialists who work directly inside your office.
+Instead of depending on an outside company, you hire billing specialists who work directly inside your office.
 They are responsible for the full billing cycle, starting from verifying patient insurance details to submitting claims and tracking payments.

 The in-house team typically handles: